Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 title: "Expressions are coming for pandas!"
 published: 28 August, 2025
 authors: [marco-gorelli]
-description: "Express youself"
+description: "`pd.col` will soon be a real thing!"
 category: [PyData ecosystem]
 featuredImage:
   src: /posts/duckdb-when-used-to-frames/featured.jpg
-  alt: 'Photo by <a href="https://unsplash.com/@rthiemann?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Robert Thiemann</a> on <a href="https://unsplash.com/photos/brown-and-green-mallard-duck-on-water--ZSnI9gSX1Y?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>'
+  alt: 'todo'
 hero:
   imageSrc: /posts/duckdb-when-used-to-frames/hero.jpg
-  imageAlt: 'Photo by <a href="https://unsplash.com/@rthiemann?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Robert Thiemann</a> on <a href="https://unsplash.com/photos/brown-and-green-mallard-duck-on-water--ZSnI9gSX1Y?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>'
+  imageAlt: 'todo'

 ---

 > "Express yourself", Dr. Dre

 The most widely used dataframe library out there is - by far - pandas.
-It's been around for over 15 years, and clearly solves a lot of real problems for a lot of people.
-The syntax hasn't massively moved in that time, yet recently, a new feature has been introduced which it feel closer to modern tools like Polars.
+It's been around for over 15 years and, despite its limitations, it solves a lot of real problems for a lot of real problems.
+At the same time, we've seen newer libraries Polars emerge, and with them, a preference for a more expressive kind of syntax.
+Recently, pandas has made a step towards that new expressive syntax - let's learn about why, and how you can use it!

 ## How to assign a new column in pandas